island-is/island.is/libs/react/README.md

 # React Libraries

 React libraries play a vital role in building robust and scalable web applications.
-They provide enhanced functionalities, improved developer experience, and make the development process more efficient.
-Below, we will explore various types of React libraries that are commonly used in React applications.
+They provide enhanced functionalities, improve developer experience, and make the development process more efficient.
+Below, we explore various types of React libraries commonly used in React applications.

 ## UI Component Libraries